PeterPlatt/piRegProjectUI/README.md

 * Raspberry Pi with the Rasbian OS installed : [https://www.raspberrypi.org/downloads/noobs/](https://www.raspberrypi.org/downloads/noobs/)
 * Raspberry Pi running in headless mode

-##Instructions to run on the Raspberry pi 3
+##Instructions to run on the Raspberry Pi 3
-1. First Install nodejs on the reasberry pi.
-The instructions to do this are below
+1. First Install nodejs on the Raspberry Pi.
+The instructions to do this are below.
 1. Create a directory and clone this project
   * git clone https://github.com/PeterPlatt/piRegProjectUI.git
 1. Go to the directory and use nodeJS to run the server